A Sewing Technique that creates frayed edge seams for pillows, rag quilts and other projects.

 One important thing before you start, fabric needs to remain unwashed!

-- Osnaburg: Loosely woven variation of muslin.
-Unbleached Muslin can be substituted.
+- Osnaburg: Loosely woven variation of Muslin

 - Temporary Basting Spray Adhesive: Optional item to use instead of pinning